-The cancers are caused by a sudden mutation (changes) in the cell genetic material (deoxyribonucleic acid or DNA).
-The exact cause of such mutation is unknown.
+Cancers are caused by a sudden mutation (changes) in the cell's genetic material (deoxyribonucleic acid or DNA).
+The exact cause of such a mutation is unknown.
 Scientists have made progress in understanding the role of DNA in causing normal cells to become cancerous.
 DNA is the source of instructions for everything that our cells do.

 DNA consists of genes that are responsible for providing instructions to control when cells grow and divide.
 Two types of genes are associated with cancer development:

 - Oncogenes: Genes that promote cell division.

 - Tumor suppressor genes: Genes that slow down cell division or make cells die at the right time.